prudhvir3ddy/body-of-work/Deliveroo/readme.md

 - I am the engineer who focused on _Getting things done_ and helped the organisation move faster with good-quality work.
 - I started as an Android engineer, but eventually had to do full-stack ( Android + iOS + React + Ruby + Golang + AWS ) as we are a small team but with a lot of product work.

- weird flex alert
+ Weird flex alert

-- I'm the only person in the org who made decent contributions on all 5 public-facing apps - restaurant ( Android), rider, and consumer ( Android + iOS ) at the **current state of the org**.
+I'm the only person in the organisation who made decent contributions to all five public-facing apps—restaurant ( Android), rider, and consumer ( Android + iOS ) — at the organisation's current state.

 ### Features delivered

+> For feature delivery, how I did matters more than what I did

 - Export receipt generation logic from on-device to backend for faster iteration on changes ( golang + Restaurant Android )